 | Cost (approximate) | $0.50-$2.00/day (supplement) | $3-$8/day (generic); $15-$30/day (brand) |

 TUDCA and UDCA are structurally related but not interchangeable.
-TUDCA's taurine conjugation confers higher aqueous solubility and the ability to cross the blood-brain barrier — a property that drives its investigation in neurological conditions where UDCA is ineffective.
-For liver indications, UDCA has the advantage of extensive clinical trial data and FDA labeling, while TUDCA's liver evidence, though promising, comes mainly from smaller studies.
+TUDCA's taurine conjugation confers higher aqueous solubility and the ability to cross the blood-brain barrier, a property that drives its investigation in neurological conditions where UDCA is ineffective.
+For liver indications, UDCA has the advantage of more clinical trial data and FDA labeling, while TUDCA's liver evidence, though positive, comes mainly from smaller studies.
 See our detailed comparison at TUDCA vs UDCA: Differences, Benefits & Which to Choose.

-China is the dominant producer of TUDCA raw material, using the same cholic acid supply chain that supports UDCA manufacturing.
-When sourcing TUDCA from China, buyers should verify whether the product is pharmaceutical-grade or supplement-grade — a critical distinction that affects pricing, regulatory acceptance, and quality documentation.
+China is the largest producer of TUDCA raw material, using the same cholic acid supply chain that supports UDCA manufacturing.
+When sourcing TUDCA from China, buyers should verify whether the product is pharmaceutical-grade or supplement-grade, since this affects pricing, regulatory acceptance, and quality documentation.
 As a TUDCA supplier China, KingWish provides TUDCA with full documentation support including CoA, MSDS, and GMP certificates.
 For buyers seeking tudca powder supplier or exploring buy tudca bulk options, contact our team for specifications and pricing.
 Common procurement terms include MOQ starting at 25 kg for pharmaceutical-grade material, with smaller trial quantities available for initial quality evaluation.

 TUDCA dosing varies significantly by intended use.
 All dosing recommendations below are based on published clinical literature; they are not medical advice.
 Anyone considering TUDCA supplementation should consult a licensed healthcare provider.